TI-36: Programming errors

 In the main constants menu, there is a bug on the sixteenth menu entry for atomic mass unit, "u", which should display as "Atomic Mass U".
 When this entry is displayed in the top row, then scrolled down to the second row, the display incorrectly shows "Atomic Mass Ur", taking on the "r" from the next entry's last character.
 A similar bug also happens on the second constants menu based on units.
 The units for the sixteenth entry, "u", are displayed as "kg" normally, but when scrolled to the middle row from the top row, it takes on the last characters of the next entry, becoming "kgPa".

-Calculations involving i (the imaginary unit) with an exponent greater than 3 (e.g., i^4 or i^5) will result in a "DOMAIN Error", even when a solution exists.

 Usages

 The TI-36X series is one of the few calculators currently permitted for use on the Fundamentals of Engineering exam.
 While TI offers other calculators eligible for use on the exam, the TI-36X Pro is the most feature full Texas Instruments calculator permitted.
 HP and Casio also make calculators permitted on the exam.